diafygi/acme-tiny/README.md

 0 0 1 * * /path/to/renew_cert.sh 2>> /var/log/acme_tiny.log
 ```

+NOTE: Since Let's Encrypt's ACME v2 release (acme-tiny 4.0.0+), the intermediate
+certificate is included in the issued certificate download, so you no longer have
+to independently download the intermediate certificate and concatenate it to your
+signed certificate.
+If you have an bash script using acme-tiny &lt;4.0 (e.g. before
+2018-03-17) with acme-tiny 4.0.0+, then you may be adding the intermediate
+certificate to your signed_chain.crt twice (not a big deal, it should still work fine,
+but just makes the certificate slightly larger than it needs to be).
+To fix,
+simply remove the bash code where you're downloading the intermediate and adding
+it to the acme-tiny certificate output.

 ## Permissions

 The biggest problem you'll likely come across while setting up and running this